-D. For each separate fiscal year covered by the term of this Agreement, the Association will use leave without pay, annual leave, or bonus leave for members to attend meetings, conferences, legislative sessions and conventions or to attend to other Association business, other than that covered in paragraph C.2. of this provision.
-Per Diem and/or travel shall not be provided by the Office.
+D. For each separate contract year covered by the term of this Agreement, the Association representatives may use annual leave, compensatory leave or personal leave for members to attend trainings, meetings, conferences, legislative sessions and conventions or to attend to other Association business, other than that covered in paragraph C.2. of this provision.
+Per Diem and/or travel shall not be provided by the Sheriff's Office.
 The scheduling of time off under this provision requires the advance approval of the Sheriff or his designated representative.
+(Revised 07-01-24)